KevStatic/GWOC-Project/README.md

 - **Frontend:** Built using modern web technologies such as React.js for a dynamic and responsive user interface.
 - **Backend:** Powered by Node.js and Express to handle server-side logic, API endpoints, and data management.
-- **Database:** MongoDB utilized for storing and managing pottery designs, workshop details, and user information.
+- **Database:** FormSubmit utilized for customer user information and the studio interaction with customer.

 ### Pages